 Developing a rapid test for diagnosing severe stroke

-We have helped the UK based company POCKiT Diagnostics secure over £95,000 from SBRI Healthcare to develop their blood test for stroke.
+We have helped the UK based company POCKiT Diagnostics secure over £790,000 to develop and evaluate their test for severe stroke.

 Large vessel occlusion (LVO) strokes occur when a major artery in the brain is blocked.
 Every year, throughout the world, more than 4 million people suffer a sudden stroke due to LVO.
 These account for only 30% of total stroke cases but are responsible for most of the disability and deaths.
 In the UK, only 24 specialist regional hospitals can treat LVO.
 Therefore, most patients are first transported to a non-specialised hospital and need to be transferred to gain access to treatment.
 This leads to some patients receiving treatment late, or not at all, when compared to patients who live near to a regional centre.

 POCKiT Diagnostics Ltd, a UK based company, has identified a set of measures, including two blood molecules, that can detect LVO.
 We are collaborating with Professor Chris Price and Dr Lisa Shaw, from the Newcastle University Stroke Research Group, and the Academic Health Science Network for the North East and North Cumbria (AHSN NENC).
 Together we helped POCKiT Diagnostics Ltd. secure phase 1 funding in February 2022 from the Small Business Research Initiative (SBRI) Healthcare programme.
 The phase 1 funding was used to develop these measures into a portable test that hopes to identify patients who have had a severe stroke with very high accuracy.

-Read more about the competition and the full list of funded projects.
+Read about the competition and the full list of funded projects.